iterorganization/IMAS-Validator/docs/source/defining_rules.rst

 folder structure as follows:

 - Directories containing **rule sets** (``rule_dir``, ``rule_dir_custom``).
 The
-  IMAS Validator can find the rule sets in these directories through the Command Line Interface argument ``--extra-rule-dirs /path/to/rule_dir /path/to/rule_dir_custom`` or through by setting the environment variable ``RULESET_PATH=/path/to/rule_dir:/path/to/rule_dir_custom``.
+  IMAS-Validator can find the rule sets in these directories through the Command Line Interface argument ``--extra-rule-dirs /path/to/rule_dir /path/to/rule_dir_custom`` or through by setting the environment variable ``RULESET_PATH=/path/to/rule_dir:/path/to/rule_dir_custom``.